KennyBlanckaert/Docker/ansible/README.md

 1. This docker image uses **virtualenv**.
 This avoids Python dependencies between different Python versions to conflict with eachother.
    As Ubuntu 22.04 already uses the latest version of Python, this is actually not required, but it is a best practice.
 2. **StrictHostKeyChecking** is enabled by default.
-To disable this, execute the follwing in the docker container:
+To disable this, execute the following in the docker container:
     ```
     ebo@<container_id>:~$ export ANSIBLE_HOST_KEY_CHECKING=False
     ```